flowers

 2. May Help With Blood Sugar Control

 Makhana is often called a “low GI” snack.
-GI (glycemic index) is a scale that shows how fast carb foods can raise blood sugar.
+GI (glycemic index) is a scale that shows how fast carbohydrate foods can raise blood sugar.

 For steadier snacking, pick plain or lightly salted makhana and skip sugar coatings.
-Pairing it with a protein food, like yogurt, can also help.
+Pairing it with a protein-rich food works well,much like a peanut butter-and-apple combo keeps things balanced without spiking blood sugar.

 3. May Support Heart Health